Gateway Arch National Park: 1940s to 1960s

-1960s

 On February 11, 1961, excavation began, and that September 1, Saarinen died.
 On February 12, 1963, the first stainless steel triangle that formed the first section of the arch was set in place on the south leg.
+On July 14, 1964, Percy Green and Richard Daly, members of the local chapter of the Congress of Racial Equality, climbed halfway up a leg of the Arch to protest unfair hiring practices.
+They aimed to draw attention to the lack of African American contractors on the suppossedly integrated job site.
+After four hours, they were brought down and arrested, after which Green bonded out in order to make his nigh shift at McDonnell Douglass.
 On October 28, 1965, it was completed, costing approximately $15 million to build.
 The adjacent park was designed by landscape architect Dan Kiley.
 Along with all other historical areas of the National Park Service, the memorial was listed on the National Register of Historic Places on October 15, 1966.
 Vice President Hubert Humphrey and Secretary of the Interior Stewart Udall dedicated the arch on May 25, 1968.

-1980s
+1970s to 2000s

 In 1984, Congress authorized the enlargement of the Memorial to include up to 100 acre on the east bank of the Mississippi River in East St. Louis, Illinois.
 Funds were authorized to begin land acquisition, but Congress placed a moratorium upon NPS land acquisitions in fiscal year 1998.
 The moratorium continued into the 21st century, with expansion becoming less likely because of the construction of a riverboat gambling facility and related amenities.

-1990s

 During the Great Flood of 1993, Mississippi flood waters reached halfway up the Grand Staircase on the east.

 In 1999, the arch tram queue areas were renovated at a cost of about $2.2 million.
 As well, the Ulysses S. Grant National Historic Site in St. Louis County, Missouri, was put under the jurisdiction of the Superintendent of the Memorial.